dscc-admin-ch/lomas/docs/server/administration/datasets.md

 ## Private DB credentials

 Datasets stored in S3 storage require private credentials to be downloaded by the Lomas server.
-These credentials are not stored directly in the admin db but are injected in the server config via environment variables (see `LOMAS_SERVICE_private_db_credentials__**` environment variables.)
+These credentials are not stored directly in the admin db but are injected in the server config via environment variables (see `LOMAS_SERVER_private_db_credentials__**` environment variables.)
 This allows to securely store sensitive values in Kubernetes secrets or a Vault and dynamically inject them at server startup.

 ## Adding a dataset